Satara Murray: Houston Dash

+Kolbotn

+On 29 July 2020, Murray was announced at Kolbotn on a contract that lasts until the end of the season, with the option of an extension until 2021.

+First spell at Bristol City

+On 28 July 2021, Murray was announced at Bristol City.

+Racing Louisville

+On 16 May 2022, Murray was announced at Racing Louisville.

+Second spell at Bristol City

+On 26 July 2023, Murray rejoined Bristol City on a two year contract.
+On 5 August 2024, Murray left Bristol City.

+Sheffield United

+On 21 August 2024, Murray was announced at Sheffield United.
+On 7 September 2024, she was announced as the new club captain of the club.
+In May 2025, Murray announced that she would retire from playing professionally at the end of the 2024-25 season.

 International career

 Born in the United States, Murray was also eligible to represent England through her mother (who was born in London), Jamaica through her paternal family, Antigua and Barbuda through her maternal grandfather or Guyana through her maternal grandmother.

 In 2010, Guyana named Murray to its provisional squad for the Gold Cup.
 Despite Guyana head coach Mark Rodrigues' excitement over her inclusion at the time, Murray ultimately did not play for Guyana.

 Following her move to Liverpool and after not receiving international call-ups by the United States, Murray was called up to the England U23 team for two training camps in 2016.

 On 24 October 2021, Murray made her senior international debut for Jamaica.